 Therefore, if you’re involved in creating games, understanding where these genres came from is essential.

-By looking at the pioneers who first envisioned open-world and sandbox games, developers and video game publishers can grasp the core mechanics that make these games unique.
+By studying the pioneers of open-world and sandbox games, developers and publishers can understand the core mechanics that make them unique.

-This knowledge can be applied to developing new and exciting games, helping creators meet player expectations and drive innovation in world-building and interactive storytelling.
+This knowledge helps developers create exciting games, meet player expectations, and drive innovation in world-building and storytelling.

 Defining Sandbox and Open World Genres